 Thoughts of Home

 James Carter discusses how he would go to the ship deck and think about his family.
 He shares his thoughts and concerns about leaving his wife at home who was five months pregnant when he headed to Korea.
-He mentions her several times during the interview, and how their separation weighed on his mind.
+He mentions her several times during the interview and how their separation weighed on his mind.
 He shares his experience of meeting Chesty Puller an awarded leader of the Marines.

 Battle of the Chosin Reservoir/Battle of Jangjin Lake

 James Carter describes the attack at Koto-ri.
 He explains how his platoon was heading to meet up with the Easy Company.
 He describes being attacked by the Chinese and the subsequent retreat.
-He shares the dangers and losses his platoon faced.
+He recalls the dangers and losses his platoon faced.
 He shares how he luckily survived some possibly fatal shots.